Rehabescapi/BucklerCustomPrograms/software/apps/analog_project/README.md

-Things todo.
+Things completed.
+Groc enough of the angle math.
 Groc the Angle math..
 With Vivien.
+Finished Phi, psi and degree from a flat position.

+Things todo.

+Format for data .-- Given by the instructor

+Create Data stream to write to a file. --- Assignment given by Instructor.

-Set up the I/O to memory Stick.
+Set up the I/O to memory Stick. --Given by the instructor.